Bodum Bistro Review

 This is where you make some sacrifices in getting the Bistro instead of one of the higher-priced models.
 While we don't think this machine is particularly messy, it does leave more grinds on the counter than some other machines.

 The biggest problem we encountered with the Bistro in this regard was its propensity to build up static — both the grind cup and grind chute tended to hang onto some grinds.
 This makes spillage easy both when removing the grind cup and when pouring the grinds into your brewing device.
 Generally, this just requires a quick wipe down of your counter with a wet rag after use, but this is more of a mess than many of the top-end models create.

 Though the Bistro doesn't offer some of the bells and whistles of the most expensive models, we think it provides everything you need for a relatively seamless experience.

 The operation of this machine is quite simple: just pour some beans into the hopper, set the grind size with the large dial, set the grind time with the smaller dial, and hit the start button.
 If you decide you have enough grinds before the timer is done, you can hit the start button again, and grinding will cease.
 Since these are all physical dials, you can only 'preprogram' things to the extent that you can leave the dials in your preferred position.
 In comparison, some other models let you program your desired settings for both French press and pour-over and then access each at the push of a button.
 While that's a nice feature, we didn't find ourselves missing it too much when using the Bistro.

 The Bistro also breaks down quite easily if you need to access the burrs for cleaning.
-However, we occasionally found that the burrs got a bit stuck and didn't want to come out, which made the process more challenging.
+However, there was one hitch.
+We found it difficult to remove the lower burr, which made the process more challenging.